Mehdi Hasan: 2012–2020: Al Jazeera and The Intercept

 Hasan became a presenter on Al Jazeera's English news channel in May 2012.
 Hasan has appeared (six times) on the BBC's Question Time programme, and the Sunday morning programmes The Big Questions and Sunday Morning Live.
-In October 2013 on Question Time, Hasan called the Daily Mail "immigrant-bashing, woman-hating, Muslim-smearing, NHS-undermining, [and] gay-baiting".
+On Question Time in October 2013, Hasan called the Daily Mail "immigrant-bashing, woman-hating, Muslim-smearing, NHS-undermining, [and] gay-baiting".
 The newspaper responded by printing an e-mail he had sent them in 2010, in which he asked for a column and praised several of their viewpoints.
 Hasan said the "sycophantic" letter was his writing but criticised the newspaper's decision to publish it.

 In 2013, Hasan took part in a debate at the Oxford Union to consider whether Islam is a peaceful religion.
 Hasan, who is a Twelver Shia Muslim, vouched for Islam as a religion of peace, citing political and cultural reasons for violence in Muslim majority countries, as opposed to holding the religion of Islam responsible.
 In the vote on the motion, the house affirmed with Hasan and the other proposers that Islam is a religion of peace with 286 votes in favor and 168 votes against.
 In March 2015, Hasan appeared in a Guardian opinion video on UK immigration.
 Recorded at the Oxford Union, Head to Head was a programme on Al Jazeera English in which Hasan interviewed public figures; it had run for three series by December 2014.
 Since 2015, working full-time for the network in Washington, D.C., Hasan has hosted a weekly interview and discussion programme.

 Hasan began a podcast in 2018 entitled Deconstructed, produced by the investigative journalism website The Intercept.
 On air, Hasan would discuss recent news topics and host guests.
 Notable topics covered on the podcast include police brutality, inequality, QAnon, and Donald Trump's activity on Twitter.
 Notable podcast guests have included Noam Chomsky, Ilhan Omar, and Bernie Sanders.
 On 2 October 2020, Hasan announced that he would no longer host the show as part of his move to host The Mehdi Hasan Show on NBC's new streaming service, Peacock.